Aliases for MYO7A Gene

 GeneCards Summary for MYO7A Gene

 MYO7A (Myosin VIIA) is a Protein Coding gene.
-Diseases associated with MYO7A include usher syndrome, type 1b and deafness, autosomal dominant 11.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
-GO annotations related to this gene include calmodulin binding and protein dimerization activity.
+Diseases associated with MYO7A include usher syndrome, type 1b and dfna11 nonsyndromic hearing loss and deafness.
+Among its related pathways are Signaling by GPCR and RhoGDI Pathway.
+GO annotations related to this gene include protein homodimerization activity and protein domain specific binding.
 An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO7A Gene

 Myosins are actin-based motor molecules with ATPase activity.
 Unconventional myosins serve in intracellular movements.
 Their highly divergent tails bind to membranous compartments, which are then moved relative to actin filaments.
 In the retina, plays an important role in the renewal of the outer photoreceptor disks.
 Plays an important role in the distribution and migration of retinal pigment epithelial (RPE) melanosomes and phagosomes, and in the regulation of opsin transport in retinal photoreceptors.
 In the inner ear, plays an important role in differentiation, morphogenesis and organization of cochlear hair cell bundles.
 Involved in hair-cell vesicle trafficking of aminoglycosides, which are known to induce ototoxicity (By similarity).
 Motor protein that is a part of the functional network formed by USH1C, USH1G, CDH23 and MYO7A that mediates mechanotransduction in cochlear hair cells.
 Required for normal hearing.